Smellen/SplunkeGSD/README.md

 - In order to not write over any files that might already be there, select [N]one if asked to replace, this will use the files that are there.
 - If asked about mail server, select No Config

-To install web2py: run make install-web2py
+To install web2py: run 'sudo make install-web2py'

-To update the application to current version (from tar): run make install
+To update the application to current version (from tar): run 'sudo make install'

-To clean the application: run make clean with the make file out of the directory.
+To clean the application: run 'sudo make clean' with the make file out of the directory.

-To test the application : run make test
+To test the application : run 'sudo make test'

 Download Files